MATHEMATICS (TURKISH, PHD)

 The course employs two methods to deliver the learning outcomes.
 Lectures and classwork samples are used to explain programming environments, major concepts in programming languages and the use of documentation.
 Individual project assignments are used to asses the learning outcomes as well as developing skills on planning and executing a programming project.

 At the beginning of the course, Scratch, which is a visual programming developed by MIT will be used to deliver basic programming concepts avoiding the difficulties of learning syntax in code based programming languages.
-Adobe Flash with AS2 scripting will be employed to learn procedural programming and gaining coding skills on further projects.
+Afterward, procedural programming will be utilized to gain coding skills which will be used on further projects.

 Weekly Detailed Course Contents